jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (vi) has a main business that is insurance or is related to insurance.
 (4) In deciding whether or not to grant an application, the Commissioner must consider whether the business of the CFC or group of CFCs—
-  (a) is carried on with the main purpose of producing a commercial return on the capital of the CFC or group; and (b) produces all or nearly all of the income of the CFC or group from—
+  (a) is carried on with the main purpose of producing a commercial return on the capital of the CFC or group; and (b) produces income of the CFC or group, other than income from claims under reinsurance contracts, that is all or nearly all from—
     (i) premiums from insurance contracts, other than reinsurance contracts, covering risks arising in the country or territory in which the business of the CFC or group is located:
     (ii) proceeds from investment assets having a total value commensurate with the value of those insurance contracts.
 (5) For the purposes of subsection (4), the Commissioner may take into account the following: